 Investing FAQs

+You've got questions.
+We've got answers.
 It's normal to have questions about investing.
 Whether you're relatively new to investing or a seasoned investor, there's always more to learn.
 Whatever questions you have, we're here to help and are always an online chat or a phone call away.
 Here, we're sharing answers to some of the most common questions we hear.

 What's the difference between saving and investing?

 Saving and investing work hand in hand in building long-term wealth and financial security.
 Saving money is spending less than you earn and setting that money aside for the future—whether that's for an emergency or for a specific goal like a vacation or a new home.
 Most savings are held in conservative accounts that are relatively safe and easily accessible but have minimal growth potential.
-That's
+That's appropriate for short-term goals, but your money is likely to lose value over time when taking inflation into account.

 When you invest, on the other hand, you're using money to try and make more money.
 If your investments grow in value, that growth can compound.
 Compounding (or compound growth) is what happens when you reinvest your earnings—and keep them invested—to generate more earnings.
 Over time, this can lead to significant gains.
 Time is an essential ingredient, helping to smooth out market volatility.
 That's why when you have a long-term goal like a child's education or retirement, investing is especially important.